n3l5/irFARTpull/README.md

 irFARTpull main - https://github.com/n3l5/irFARTpull

 Links to required tools:
--mft2csv - Part of the mft2csv suite, RawCopy can be downloaded here: https://code.google.com/p/mft2csv/
+- mft2csv - Part of the mft2csv suite, RawCopy can be downloaded here: https://code.google.com/p/mft2csv/
--7-Zip - Part of the 7-Zip archiver, 7za can be downloaded from here: http://www.7-zip.org/
+- 7-Zip - Part of the 7-Zip archiver, 7za can be downloaded from here: http://www.7-zip.org/

 Various tools for analysis of the artifacts:
--RegRipper - Tool for extracting data from Registry and NTUSER.dat files. https://code.google.com/p/regripper/ -WinPrefetchView - utility to read Prefetch files. http://www.nirsoft.net/utils/win_prefetch_view.html -MFTDump - tool to dump the contents of the $MFT. http://malware-hunters.net/2012/09/
+- RegRipper - Tool for extracting data from Registry and NTUSER.dat files. https://code.google.com/p/regripper/
+- WinPrefetchView - utility to read Prefetch files. http://www.nirsoft.net/utils/win_prefetch_view.html
+- MFTDump - tool to dump the contents of the $MFT. http://malware-hunters.net/2012/09/